open-contracting/deploy/docs/deploy/create_server.rst

    .. note::

-      Linode will take up to a day to process this ticket so proceed with set up.
+      Linode will take up to a day to process this ticket, proceed with the remainder of the server setup.
       When the new IP is provisioned the pillar ``network`` configuration will need updating.

 Hetzner